 Story Genius: write powerful novels with purpose

-In both my coaching and editing, I have found that there is one key ingredient that can lift anyone’s writing practice to the next level: getting clear on your purpose.
+In both my writer coaching and editing solutions, I have found that there is one key ingredient that can lift anyone’s writing practice to the next level: getting clear on your purpose.
 When you know what you want to achieve with your writing, that will be your motivational engine, keeping you going when the going gets rough.
 When you know what the purpose of each paragraph or scene is, it will be easier to make your text shorter and more powerful.
 But what I never realized to this extent until I read Lisa Cron’s book Story Genius, is that your character’s purpose is what drives the book.
-And that that has its roots in evolution!
+And that that has its roots in evolution!writ

 Story Genius book cover